“War is Peace”

 These are the words that send chills down your soul on several occasions while reading George Orwell’s magnum opus, “1984”.
 It is a book that will change you as a human being.
 It is a book you will never forget in your life.

 To begin with, the book is ever so relatable in today’s times, when authoritarian regimes are resurfacing in the faces of America’s Donald Trump, Brazil’s Jair Bolsonaro, China’s Xi Jinping, India’s Narendra Modi, North Korea’s Kim Jong-Un, UK’s Boris Johnson, and Hungary’s Viktor Orban.
-It delves deeper and deeper into the layers of authoritarianism and fascism, instilling a fear inside the readers which is extremely hard to get out of one’s self.
+It delves deeper and deeper into the layers of authoritarianism and fascism, instilling fear inside the readers which is extremely hard to get out of one’s self.

 What I loved most about the author is that he didn’t make any false promises or create illusionary dreams.
 Orwell creates a world where you will find a strong resemblance to the one we live in.
 This makes you sad and anxious from within.
 He pushes you to a state of mind that’s not only uncomfortable but also depressingly existent.

-Plot Summary
+Plot Summary of 1984

 1984 is a story about Winston Smith of Oceania.
 It is one of the three states on the entire planet, ruled by the English Socialist Party or ‘Ingsoc’.
 The other two states are Eastasia and Eurasia, and either of them has always been at war with Oceania.
 Through Winston’s eyes, Orwell walks us through daily life in Oceania under the totalitarian regime of the Ingsoc.
 The Party has made a life for the common man a living hell.
 What’s more chilling is that people don’t even realize this.